 Students can complete a 2-year degree in electrical engineering such as an Associate in Electrical Engineering Technology with a power systems option or an Associate in Applied Science in Electrical Engineering Technology.
 These programs typically offer foundational education in electrical technology theory supplemented by laboratory skills, mathematics and science.
-Curricula include courses in circuits, digital electronics, physics and calculus.
+Course examples include:

 Bachelor of Science in Electrical Engineering

-Students who have earned an associate's degree, and have a strong background in mathematics and computers, can apply their credits toward a 4-year degree such as a Bachelor of Science in Electrical Engineering.
+Students with a strong background in mathematics and computers might be interested in a Bachelor of Science in Electrical Engineering.
 These programs provide students with fundamental engineering knowledge along with focused training in electrical systems.
-Typical courses cover topics like microprocessors, system protection, power quality, computer programming and signal processing.
+Typical courses cover topics like:

 Graduate Certificate in Power Systems Engineering

-Students, or engineering professionals, who have earned a bachelor's degree, can complete a graduate certificate to stay current in their field and learn advanced skills.
-Examples of these certificates include a Graduate Certificate in Power Systems Engineering with an emphasis in protection and control, or a Graduate Certificate in Electric Power Systems Engineering.
+Students and engineering professionals who have earned a bachelor's degree can complete a graduate certificate to stay current in their field and learn advanced skills.
+Examples of these certificates include a Graduate Certificate in Power Systems Engineering with an emphasis in protection and control or a Graduate Certificate in Electric Power Systems Engineering.
 These 1-year programs require proficiency in math, science and electronics.
-Typical courses cover power system analysis, protection and dynamics, computer engineering, grounding and energy management.
+Typical courses cover:

 Master's Degree in Power Systems Engineering

 Graduate degrees in power systems engineering include a Master of Science in Electric Power Systems Engineering or a Master of Science in Electrical Engineering Power Systems.
 Master's programs are designed to provide professional development to electrical engineers.
 Prerequisites can include earning a bachelor's degree from an accredited school and completing prior work experience.
-Courses cover energy conversion, economics, distribution systems, technical writing, computer modeling and simulation.
+Courses cover:

 Related to Power Systems Engineering Schools and Colleges in the U.S.